SIGTechnologies/sigtech-python/README.md

 ```
 ## Next steps

-- Learn more about the parameters used in the above strategy and how you can tailor them for you own use by reading the documentation for our [Rolling futures strategy](https://learn.sigtech.com/reference/api_post_strategy_rolling_futures_strategies_futures_rolling_post-1.) endpoint.
+1. Learn how to secure your API key and save it as a global environment variable by following our instructions [here](https://learn.sigtech.com/docs/auth).
-- See how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies by folowing the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.
+1. Learn more about the parameters used in the above strategy and how you can tailor them for you own use by reading the documentation for our [Rolling futures strategy](https://learn.sigtech.com/reference/api_post_strategy_rolling_futures_strategies_futures_rolling_post-1.) endpoint.
-- Learn how to secure your API key and save it as an environment variable by following our instructions [here](https://learn.sigtech.com/docs/auth).
+1. See how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies by folowing the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.

 >**Tip!**\
 >If you require more low level access to the API, our SDK also offers a **Client based** method of interaction.
 See [Client based interaction](https://github.com/SIGTechnologies/sigtech-python/blob/master/client_based_interaction.md) for more information.